 Describe plans for continuing the Retrofit program beyond this permit term with the goal to disconnect 1% DCIA annually over the next 5 years.
-[Provide information if available in 2017 report.
-Section to be completed for the 2019 Annual Report.]

 All significant redevelopment projects will be designed to incorporate a reduction in DCIA wherever feasible.

 Part II: Impaired waters investigation and monitoring [This section required beginning with 2018 Annual Report]